shopware/docs/resources/guidelines/testing/store/quality-guidelines-apps/README.md

 * The STP(Shopware technology partner) contract must be additionally concluded with the technology

-* The app needs a login page as iFrame
+* The app needs to provide a login page as an iFrame

 * The company logo and the manifest xml file are sufficient for the dummy app